 After seeing tons of pictures of this timeless monument of Istanbul on every social media sites for years now, I had it as my top priority to visit this when in Istanbul.
-After our tour of Topkapi Place, me and my husband walked towards Hagia Sophia which is just ten minutes away from the palace.
-Purchasing the entry tickets from the counter (which costs 40 TL) we walked inside this unbelievablly grand and beautiful museum and I must say this was by far one of the oldest museum I have never visited.
+After our tour of Topkapi Place, my husband and I walked towards Hagia Sophia which is just ten minutes away from the palace.
+Purchasing the entry tickets from the counter (which costs 40 TL) we walked inside this unbelievably grand and beautiful museum and I must say this was by far one of the oldest museums I have never visited.

-The upper gallery has some of the beautiful mosaic arts from the Byzantine time which were covered with the yellow paint when the building was converted to a mosque.
-Lot of restoration work is still under progress inside the Hagia Sophia, so one part of the Nave was occupied by the lots of scaffoldings.
+The upper gallery has some of the beautiful mosaic arts from the Byzantine time which were covered with the yellow paint when the building was converted into a mosque.
+A lot of restoration work is still under progress inside the Hagia Sophia, so one part of the Nave was occupied by the lots of scaffoldings.

 But nevertheless, nothing damped our tour of this monument as being inside one of the ancient monument was quite exciting for us.